Pack your bags, these places to visit in Georgia are calling

 Did You Know?

-The “Three-Fingered Cross” is a Georgian Orthodox church custom which is unique to their tradition as it symbolizes the Trinity in a Caucasian style.
+The “Three-Fingered Cross” is a Georgian Orthodox church custom that is unique to their tradition, as it symbolizes the Trinity in a Caucasian style.

 Food & Drink in Georgia